serokell/blog-posts/edsl-michelson/article.md

 Soon we understood that this simple AST suffers from certain limitations.
 One issue was that it was untrivial to generate arbitrary loosely-typed values.
 In our AST list was merely a constructor `UList [UVal]` and we couldn’t write an `Arbitrary` instance that would generate an arbitrary list of integers or strings depending on type context.

 An answer to this problem was obvious: create an AST with stronger types.
-Expression became annotated with a type, which is easy to implement thanks to awesome GADTs extension.
+Expression became annotated with a type, which is easy to implement thanks to awesome `GADTs` and `DataKinds` extensions.
 This immediately solves the problem of arbitrary value generation.
 And moreover, it becomes possible for interpreter to stop unpredictably failing with runtime type errors.

 ```haskell
 data Val t where